 Instructions

 • Pour the milk into a pot and place it on the stovetop.
 Bring it up to a boil over medium heat.
 Stir continually to make sure that the milk does not burn on the bottom of the pan.
-When it comes to a boil, the milk will be 180°F. As soon as it boils, remove the pan from the heat.
+When it comes to a boil, the milk will be 180°F (82°C).
+As soon as it boils, remove the pan from the heat.

-• Allow the milk to cool to approximately 110°F. A candy thermometer is useful to determine this temperature, but if you do not have a thermometer, you can use your CLEAN finger to judge the correct temperature.
+• Allow the milk to cool to approximately 110°F (43°C).
+A candy thermometer is useful to determine this temperature, but if you do not have a thermometer, you can use your CLEAN finger to judge the correct temperature.
 The milk will feel comfortably warm to the touch, like a warm bath.
 It will not be uncomfortable for you to put your finger into the milk.

 • While the milk is cooling, place a dish towel over a rimmed baking sheet to cover, and then place a large bowl onto the covered baking sheet.
 This larger bowl can be tempered glass, ceramic, earthenware, or stoneware.
 DO NOT use plastic.

 • Next, place a medium-sized bowl into the larger bowl.
-Make sure that the medium-sized bowl is larger enough to hold the 4 cups of milk.
+Make sure that the medium-sized bowl is large enough to hold the 4 cups of milk.
 This medium-sized bowl can be tempered glass, ceramic, earthenware, or stoneware.
 DO NOT use plastic.

 • When the milk has cooled to the correct temperature, transfer the milk to the medium-sized bowl and add the yogurt to the milk.
 Stir the milk and yogurt together until the yogurt is completely incorporated.

 • Boil some water in a tea kettle.
-Once it comes to a boil, allow it to cool for a minute or so and then pour the hot water in between the two bowls.
+Once it comes to a boil, allow it to cool for a minute or so, and then pour the hot water in between the two bowls.
 The water should come to right below the lip of the medium-sized bowl.
 (See video.)

 • If the bowls have lids, put the lid on the medium-sized bowl and then put the lid on the large bowl.
 If your bowls do not have lids, you can cover them with plastic wrap.